vacationlabs/haskell-webapps/doc/docs/opaleye/basic-db-mapping.rst

     create index idx_tenants_updated_at on tenants(updated_at);
     create unique index idx_unique_tenants_backoffice_domain on tenants(lower(backoffice_domain));

-Further, we will see how each DB library deals with the following four cases:
+Further, we will see how Opaleye deals with the following four cases:

 * Non-nullable columns without DB-specified defaults
 * Non-nullable columns with DB-specified defaults